 The music meant to be danced to by theatrical performers in the serious style clearly proceeded very slowly in order to give the executants enough time to do their expansive movements.
 As discussed earlier (§3.10), all the evidence points to leg gestures being commonly done at the height of the hip or thigh in the theater, and in the wake of Louis Dupré’s precedent in the 1730s, even higher in the serious style.
 Indeed, references in the sources to tempi employed in the grave operas at the Paris Opéra stress that the music was commonly very slow moving.
 In his retrospective look at earlier performances there during the first half of the period, Noverre (1807: 2/104-105) alludes to a slow pace of movement, such that Camargo was a welcome relief with her sprightliness: “in a spectacle where everything was gloomy, drawn-out, and languorous, it was a joy to see a dancer so animated and whose liveliness could draw the public out of the drowsiness into which monotony had plunged it.”
 Suard (1753?: 33-34) also notes that music in French serious opera was typically very slow:

-Biomechanics suggest that the maximum workable range of tempi for the traditional serious style, regardless of musical form, was roughly quarter note = MM 40-70 in 3/4 and 4/4, with the span of MM 45-65 being the ideal range that allows a dancer to move in an expansive unhurried manner.
+Biomechanics suggest that the maximum workable range of tempi for the traditional serious style, regardless of musical form, was roughly largo to marcia (in current practice), which would allow a dancer to move in an expansive unhurried manner.
 This spread falls partly within the lower range of extant pendulum markings (quarter note = MM 63-106) for the early-eighteenth-century passacaille, one of the movements typical of the serious style.
 The higher extent of the pendulum markings here is workable then only for music not meant for dancing, as far as dance in the serious style is concerned.
 And in those dances in 4/4 wherein the dancer must fit two composite steps within one single bar, an even slower tempo would seem to have been used.

 The following is a MIDI mock-up of the first few bars of the passacaille from Lully’s Armide performed at quarter note = MM 55, included here to give the reader a sense of the slow tempo suitable for the serious style in light of the foregoing and descriptions of the movement quality and range of movement typical of the traditional grave style (Fairfax 2003: 86-103).
 I have more or less followed Quantz’s prescription (1752: 270) that in such music “the eighth notes that follow the dotted quarter notes must be played not according to their literal value but in a very short and sharp manner,” so as to create the requisite “slow, starchy movement of a passacaille” (Angiolini 1765).
 Incidentally, a handful of dances choreographed to this passacaille are in fact extant from the early eighteenth century (Little & Marsh 1992: 58-59).
 (Click on the white arrowhead on the left of the bar in order to play.)

 As discussed in detail elsewhere (Fairfax 2003: 103-188), the traditional half-serious, comic, and grotesque were airborne styles that typically moved to faster tempi.
-Biomechanics suggest that for these styles, the maximum range was roughly quarter note = MM 70-190 in 3/4 or 4/4, with the ideal range falling within the span of MM 85-180, regardless of musical form.
+Biomechanics suggest that for these styles, the maximum range was roughly andante to allegro moderato (in current practice).
 This spread overlaps with the extant pendulum markings for the early-eighteenth-century chaconne (quarter note = MM 120-159), a dance form typical of the half-serious style and even some grotesque roles, such as Harlequin.

-Performing music faster than the maximum ranges given above necessitates treating two bars of music as one – as far as the dancer is concerned – such that one pas composé (normally to be executed in one bar) would need to take up two measures rather than one, but there is no evidence that such a practice was ever generally followed in the eighteenth century, except in a few cases.
-Indeed, all of the extant dances in notation, found in the early-eighteenth-century published collections and in the Ferrère manuscript, regularly show one composite step fitting within one bar of music, except in the slow 4/4 of the serious style, wherein two composite steps fit within one bar of music.
+Performing music faster than the maximum ranges given above necessitates treating two bars of music as one – as far as the dancer is concerned – such that one pas composé (normally to be executed in one bar) would need to take up two measures rather than one.
+All of the extant dances in notation, however, found in the early-eighteenth-century published collections and in the Ferrère manuscript, regularly show one composite step fitting within one bar of music, except in the slow 4/4 of the serious style, wherein two composite steps fit within one bar of music.
 (This does not take into consideration such steps as the pas de menuet, which normally take up more than one bar of music, or isolated précipité executions.)
 In fact, Magri (1779: 1/23-24) notes that in the more virtuoso airborne dancing of his day, the trend was to “put more steps into one bar,” rather than the other way around, and this cannot be done to very fast music without the movements becoming laughably shrunken or the dancer running after the music.